JI-DeepSleep/DocuSnap-Backend/README.md

 ## Deploying the Backend

-If you're in Team DeepSleep, contact Zijun to get an ed25519 key to the server.
+If you're in Team DeepSleep, checkout the private repo.

 If you're not in Team DeepSleep, we recommend following the best practice of deploying a flask project (with gunicorn + nginx for example).